EdOverflow/can-i-take-over-xyz/README.md

 **Created by [@jackds1986](https://twitter.com/jackds1986), [@gerben_javado](https://twitter.com/gerben_javado), [@0xibram](https://twitter.com/0xibram), and [@EdOverflow](https://twitter.com/EdOverflow).**

+> Subdomain takeover vulnerabilities occur when a subdomain (subdomain.example.com) is pointing to a service (e.g. GitHub pages, Heroku, etc.) that has been removed or deleted.
+This allows an attacker to set up a page on the service that was being used and point their page to that subdomain.
+For example, if subdomain.example.com was pointing to a GitHub page and the user decided to delete their GitHub page, an attacker can now create a GitHub page, add a CNAME file containing subdomain.example.com, and claim subdomain.example.com.

 Claim the subdomain discreetly and serve a harmless file on a hidden page.
 Do not serve content on the index page.
 A good proof of concept could consist of an HTML comment served via a random path:

 ```